hypermodule/MeshAibRemover/README.md

 ## License and credits

 MeshAibRemover is licensed under Apache License 2.0.
 It uses the third-party library CUE4Parse, which is also licensed under Apache License 2.0.
-Many thanks to the CUE4Parse for figuring out the asset serialization tweaks specific to these games.
+Many thanks to the CUE4Parse devs for figuring out the asset serialization tweaks specific to these games.